rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 `Caller` should initialize the `AV Sync` session by calling `avsync_soc_init`() before calling any other `API`.

 ### Threading Model
 This interface is not required to be thread safe.
-Any `Caller` while invoking these HAL `API`'s should ensure calls are made in a thread safe manner.
+Any `Caller` while invoking these HAL `API`s should ensure calls are made in a thread safe manner.

 ### Process Model
 The interface is expected to support a single instantiation with a single process.

 ### Memory Model
-The `AV Sync` `HAL` will own any memory that it creates.
-The `Caller` will own any memory that it creates.
+The `AV Sync` `HAL` will own any memory that it creates and will also be responsible to free this memory in case of operation failure.
+The `Caller` will own the memory that it creates.

-The `avsync_soc_push_frame`() is responsible to allocate memory for video frames metadata but it should also free this memory if in case sync push frame operation fails.

 ### Power Management Requirements
 This interface is not required to be involved in power management.

 ### Asynchronous Notification Model
-`avsync_soc_free_frame_callback()` function sets the callback function for freeing any allocated video frames.
+`avsync_soc_free_frame_callback()` function sets the callback function for freeing any allocated video frames metadata.

 ### Blocking calls
 This interface is required to have no blocking calls.

 ### Internal Error Handling
-All the `API`'s must return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.
+All the `API`s must return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.

 ### Persistence Model
 There is no requirement for the interface to persist any setting information.